 - The charger cable of regular Alta cannot be re-used for the newer HR version.

-- Battery life of HR can last up to 7 days as being introduced by Fitbit.
+- The battery life of HR can last up to 7 days as being introduced by Fitbit.
 But in comparison to my current regular version, it’s not the very large distance.